Tommy Wildcat: Background

-Cherokee Nation National Treasure Tommy Wildcat is of Cherokee, Natchez and Muscogee heritage and is an enrolled citizen of the Cherokee Nation.
-His parents are Annie and the late Tom Webber Wildcat.
-His father was one of the last speakers of the Natchez language.
-He also has a twin sister named Tammy.
+Cherokee Nation National Treasure Tommy Wildcat is an enrolled citizen of the Cherokee Nation, Tulsa Indian Alliance Lifetime Cultural Achievement Award Recipient, NAMA - Native American Music Award Flutist of the Year 2002.
+His parents are Annie and the late Tom Webber Wildcat Both are Cherokee National Treasures He also has a twin sister named Tammy.
 Tommy graduated from Sequoyah High School 1985, and he is a 2014 graduate of Northeastern State University in Tahlequah, Oklahoma.
 His Bachelor's Degree included a Major in Cherokee Cultural Studies and a Minor in American Indian Studies.
 His family appeared in National Geographic magazine's September 2005 issue, where one photo showed Tommy holding his young nephew, Skylar Wildcat.
-His father Tom Wildcat was designated a Cherokee National Treasure in 1995 for his skill in making turtle shell shakers.
+His father Tom Wildcat was designated a Cherokee National Treasure in 1995 for his skill in making turtle shell shakers, Mother Annie Wildcat was Bestowed a Cherokee National Treasure in 2018 for Clay Bead Necklaces.
 Tommy was featured in the American Express commercial Charge Against Hunger 1995, which aired during the Beatles Anthology.